 Coding & Game Design with Scratch & MakeCode

-Learn how to create old-school and new-school 2D Video Games in this fun and educational week!
-After being shown how to create a few simple games, each camper then creates an original.
+Learn how to create old-school and new-school 2D Video Games in this fun and educational subject!
+After being shown how to create a few simple games, each camper creates original games!.
 Using code and loops to create games requires one to think outside the box to accomplish the game’s intent giving us a glimpse into how complicated commercial games are to develop.
 Scratch and MakeCode are block based programming languages making it easy and fun for beginners and experienced coders to create games, interactive stories and more.

 Stop Motion Animation & Filmmaking